NCEAS/metadig-dataone-fair/README.md

 ## Getting started

-The analytical code is present in the top level plotFAIRMetrics.Rmd file.
-The data file is not included in this repository but us accessible in the archived release on the KNB:
+The analytical code is present in the top level `plotFAIRMetrics.Rmd` file.
+The data file is not included in this repository but is accessible in the archived release on the KNB:

 Matthew Jones, Peter Slaughter, and Ted Habermann.
 2019.
 Quantifying FAIR: metadata improvement and guidance in the DataONE repository network.
 Knowledge Network for Biocomplexity. [doi:10.5063/F1KP80GX](https://doi.org/doi:10.5063/F1KP80GX).